-One of the predominant reasons that female are more susceptible to urinary incontinence is the anatomical positioning of the urine organs.
+One of the predominant reasons that females are more susceptible to urinary incontinence is the anatomical positioning of the urine organs.
 Of particular note, the ureters, which carry the urine from the bladder to the ureter to be excreted, are much shorter in length than male ureters.
 As a result, there is less opportunity for the muscles in the area to contract and stop the flow of urine.

-Women and Stress Incontinence
+Women and stress incontinence

 Stress incontinence involves the involuntary leakage of urine as a result of activities that put stress on the bladder.
-Sudden laughter or coughing, as well as intense exercise or heavy lifting may lead to the unexpected leakage of urine in varying amounts.
+Sudden laughter or coughing, as well as intense exercise or heavy lifting, may lead to the unexpected leakage of urine in varying amounts.

-This is often due to weakening of the sphincter or pelvic floor muscles that are needed to control the flow of urine.
-Women are more susceptible to this type of incontinence due to the anatomy of their urinary system and particular life events, such as childbirth, that lead to weakening of the muscles.
+This is often due to the weakening of the sphincter or pelvic floor muscles that are needed to control the flow of urine.
+Women are more susceptible to this type of incontinence due to the anatomy of their urinary system and particular life events, such as childbirth, that lead to the weakening of the muscles.

-Women and Urge Incontinence
+Women and urge incontinence

-Pregnancy and Childbirth
+Pregnancy and childbirth